 - Excellent 4k video recording.

 - No tripod mount threading.

-- Suffers from the usual frustrations of touchscreen reliant cameras.
+- Suffers from the usual frustrations of touchscreen-reliant cameras.

-#7 Polaroid Cube: Best GoPro Alternative Honorable Mention
+#8 Polaroid Cube: GoPro Alternative Honorable Mention

 Weighing in at under 2 ozs and measuring no more than an inch and half in every direction, the Polaroid Cube is one of the smallest GoPro alternatives that you can buy!
-With decent 1080p video recording and at a miniscule price as well, this action camera will appeal to lots of casual photographers and aspiring action camera users.
+With decent 1080p video recording and at a minuscule price as well, this action camera will appeal to lots of casual photographers and aspiring action camera users.